What does investigation into state’s nursing home reports mean for families?

-“Those families they did need some type of justice brought forward I would think that Cuomo being held accountable and probably losing his job,” said Tammy Norsen, father in nursing home. .
+“Those families they did need some type of justice brought forward, I would think that Cuomo being held accountable and probably losing his job,” said Tammy Norsen, whose father is a nursing home resident.

 “The general concept of whether or not something was reported would have to be tied into a specific harm to the family and the to the patient, which again during absolute immunity would probably not be viable,” said Robert Brenna JR, Legal expert, Brenna Boyce Law firm.